jtrussell/angular-selection-model/README.md

   not changing and you have your own click handlers registered to change the selection.
 For such cases we provide the `selectionModelIgnore` helper directive.
+- Do not rely on `selection-model` to maintain the state of your collections outside the view.
+For example, don't mark an item as selected in controller code then send your collection to the backend server expecting `selection-model` to have appropriately deselected other items.
+Doing so creates an undesireable coupling with angular's digest cycle.
+Instead, when making manual selection changes, you should take care to make *all* appropriate selections and deselections if you need immediate consistency.

 ## Running tests